Affiliate links on Android Authority may earn us a commission. Learn more.

 There are also a few special editions to catch your eye.
-Most of the special edition options pair a pattern with a colorful bumper, which is a nice way to make your phone stand out.
-Gadgetshieldz also offers a flat back option that leaves the sides open, but you can get a full back wrap as well for the same price.
+Most special edition options pair a pattern with a colorful bumper, which is an excellent way to make your phone stand out.
+Gadgetshieldz also offers a flat back option that leaves the sides open, but you can get a full back wrap for the same price.

-The advantage of being an Indian company is that it’s one of the few places you can get phone skins for devices that have launched locally.
+The advantage of being an Indian company is that it’s one of the few places you can get phone skins for devices that have been launched locally.
 This includes a slew of smartphones from Xiaomi, Redmi, Poco, Realme, Oppo, Vivo, and more, along with a few Samsung mid-rangers.
 On the flip side, you won’t find something for phones that never launched in India, like the Pixel 4 series or the Pixel 5.
 You’ll also find colorful skin options for a handful of laptops, smart speakers, and gaming consoles.

 Designs and textures

-There are plenty of colors and textures to choose from, but one of the best parts of the XtremeSkins wraps is the accent coloring.
+There are plenty of colors and textures to choose from, but accent coloring is one of the best parts of the XtremeSkins wraps.
 Like most options, you can mix and match the skin with your camera bump, but XtremeSkins also lets you add an accent color for certain device logos.
-A fair number of the finishes may seem familiar though.
+A fair number of the finishes may seem familiar, though.

 Apart from all the major smartphone releases, you can get an Extremeskins skin for laptops, tablets, gaming consoles, drones, smart speakers, headphones, certain smart wearables, and even set-top boxes.
-The device selection isn’t as robust as some competitors, but there are some quirky options there that you wouldn’t expect.
+The device selection isn’t as robust as some competitors, but there are some quirky options that you wouldn’t expect.

-The last option on today’s list — Skinit — also happens to have some of the most exciting skins on the market.
-A unique skin says a lot about your interests, and Skinit offers some of the most unique skins around.
+The last option on today’s list — Skinit — also happens to be one of the more exciting phone skin brands on the market.
+A unique skin says a lot about your interests, and Skinit offers some unique skins.
 Whether you want to show off your favorite cartoon, rep your team, show off your alma mater, or showcase your fandom, Skinit should have you covered.